ORTHOGON enabling ICAO Aviation System Block Upgrades for Runway Sequencing and Airport-CDM

 Accelerating ICAO ASBU implementation with operationally proven products

-OSYRIS Arrival and Departure Manager (AMAN/DMAN) are proven products with worldwide references and fully compliant to all current requirements of the Runway Sequencing initial operating capabilities (Block 0).
+ORTHOGON Arrival and Departure Manager (AMAN/DMAN) are proven products with worldwide references and fully compliant to all current requirements of the Runway Sequencing initial operating capabilities (Block 0).

-Moreover, these operational OSYRIS systems already provide a large number of advanced functions, which allow ANSPs and airports to be compliant to the innovative solutions referenced in ASBU Blocks 1 and higher.
+Moreover, these operational ORTHOGON systems already provide a large number of advanced functions, which allow ANSPs and airports to be compliant to the innovative solutions referenced in ASBU Blocks 1 and higher.
 Already now customers can make use of their proven benefits.
 Examples of such advanced functions are extended arrival management (operational at London Heathrow since April 2014), consideration of surface constraints, or coupled arrival and departure management (validated in SESAR real-time simulations in October 2014).

 - Time-based metering will optimize usage of terminal airspace and runway capacity.